iago-mendes/stemguy-posts/2021-01-17-solar-system-objects-and-regions.md

 An asteroid is the simplest classification of astronomical objects.
 The only requirement to be classified as an asteroid is to orbit the Sun.
 Therefore, we can deduce that these are the predominant objects in our stellar system.

-Good places to find asteroids are the stable **Lagrangian points** of each planet, in which the gravitational arrangement attracts near matter.
-In this context, the most famous group of asteroid are the **Trojans**, which share Jupiter's orbit.
+Good places to find asteroids are the stable **Lagrangian points** of each planet, in which the gravitational arrangement attracts near matter to its center.
+In this context, the most famous group of asteroids is the **Trojans**, which share Jupiter's orbit.

 ### Meteor